Local statistics of lattice points on the sphere: Statement of results

 \subsection{Point pair statistics}

-The point pair statistic and its variants is at the heart of our investigation.
-It is a robust statistic as for as testing the randomness hypothesis and it is called Ripley's function in the statistics literature \cite{SKM}.
+The point pair statistic and its variants are at the heart of our investigation.
+It is a robust statistic as far as testing the randomness hypothesis and it is called Ripley's function in the statistics literature \cite{SKM}.
 For $P_1,\dots P_N\in S^2$ and $0<r<2$, set

+to be the number of ordered pairs of distinct points at (Euclidean) distance at most $r$ apart.
+Note that we will allow $r$ to vary with $N$ so as to test randomness at different scales.